Alakaresh/customiizer/README.md

 `PRINTFUL_API_BASE` is optional and defaults to the public Printful URL. `PRINTFUL_API_KEY` is required by `includes/generate_mockup.php` and webhook handlers.

+The helper `includes/printful_rate_limit.php` keeps track of recent calls to avoid exceeding Printful's quota.
+Scripts that interact with the API require this file and call `printful_rate_limit()` immediately before each HTTP request.
+The default settings enforce a one second gap and no more than 55 requests during any rolling 60&nbsp;s window.

 Design images are converted from WebP to PNG during mockup generation.
 The order webhook only performs this conversion if a legacy WebP URL is still stored.